camunda/camunda-docs-manual/content/update/rolling-upgrade.md

 The above picture displays an example system.
 There are three process engine nodes connected to a shared database.
 A load balancer distributes requests to the Process Engine nodes.
-"Process Engine node" shall be an instance of an application or application server hosing a process engine.
+"Process Engine node" shall be an instance of an application or application server hosting a process engine.
 It must not necessarily be a separate physical host.

-A rolling upgrade can be orchestrated a 2 step process:
+A rolling upgrade can be orchestrated in a 2 step process:

 1. Update the Database Schema,
-2. Update the Camunda libraries on all nodes, one node after the other or in groups.
+2. Update the Camunda libraries on all nodes, one by one or in groups.

 _A 3-node cluster is used in this document for illustration.
 Obviously, the procedure can be generalized to a `N`-Node cluster._